theskanthunt42/simpleQRtool/README.md

     <br>
     If still didn't work, Try install pillow Or...
     <br>
-    It might just not working on anyother OS other than Linux
+    It might just not working on any other OS other than Linux
 <br>

 ### For more